Crowtails/meter/README.md

 Jack Kirby (Crowfall) - Jun 11, 2020, 12:06:08 PM GMT-5 : So long as the tool is only reading our logs, it should be perfectly fine as far as the ToS goes!
 Let us know if you need anything else.

 # how does it work
-   Crowtails reads Crowfalls official log-files.
+   Crowtails reads [Crowfall](https://crowfall.com/en-US/) official log-files.
 All data collected is saved into a local database.
    If you join a group, those log-file-data will be transmittet to firebase by google and all group members.
    The application does not send usage/user statistics of any kind.